wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-get-started/includes/1-customer-service-get-started-overview.md

 - **Customer engagement**: Engagement is more than just reaching out to gain customers opinions.
 It can include knowing these details:

-    - When is the right time is to engage?
+    - When is the right time to engage?
     - What channels should be used?
     - What information should you collect?